 Converting the Harness to Newborn Mode

-With a realistic 5 lbs and 19″ minimum, the seat can fit all but the tiniest newborns.
+With a realistic 5 pounds and 19″ minimum, the seat can fit all but the tiniest newborns.
 If you are expecting multiples or a premature baby, plan on investing in a rear facing only infant seat.
 Otherwise, you can use this seat from birth.

 Converting this seat to and from newborn mode is admittedly a bit of a pill but fortunately, you’ll really only need to do it twice per child — once to fit the seat for a newborn and once to switch it back to standard mode.